freckled-dev/fubble/README.md

 python scripts/make_build.py --profile scripts/conan_profiles/windows_release
 ```

+You can find the resulting client at `..\fubble_build\install\bin`

 # Set up servers for local testing and deployment

-The only supported server platform for server is Docker.
+The only supported platform for the servers is [Docker](https://docker.io).
-To run your own instances of the servers build fubble then run
+To run your own instances of the servers, build fubble then run

 ```bash
 cd docker